 The Covid-19 Virus is making it tough on us all financially.
 If you are interested in taking mandolin lessons and can afford to - GREAT!
 I'd love to help and would appreciate the income more than ever before.
 BUT If you are, like many of us in this time, interested in lessons but cash strapped, please get in touch anyway and we'll figure out a way to make it happen together.

-These days, there are seemingly endless options available for learning to play the mandolin.
-Books, DVD's, On-Line Music Schools ... all of these are helpful and certainly have their place.
-However, to fast track your ability to play and enjoy the instrument and to take your musicianship to the "next level" nothing beats lessons given one-on-one, either "live" or via Skype.
+Wondering what to do with your free time during "Corona-Pause"?
+Interested in playing the mandolin?
+Congratulations!
+You are obviously a person of impeccable musical taste.
+The mandolin is an truly versatile instrument capable of playing virtually any genre of music from virtually any part of our planet - from Bach to Bluegrass, Led Zeppelin to Jazz - there isn’t much the mandolin can’t do.
+These days, there are endless options available for learning to play the mandolin.
+Books, DVD's, On-Line Music Schools ... all of these are helpful and have their place.
+However, to fast track your ability to play and enjoy the instrument and to take your musicianship to the "next level" nothing beats personal, one-on-one lessons with an experienced teacher.

 Lessons are available in either thirty-minute or one-hour formats and can be scheduled on either a weekly or a bi-weekly basis.
-There is never an additional charge if we go over our allotted time by a bit, as we sometimes will when things get interesting.
+I charge $40 for a thirty-minute lesson and $70 for a one-hour lesson.
+In either case, there will be no additional charge if we go over a bit, as we sometimes will when things get interesting.

 My responsibility is to make these lessons as valuable to you and as much fun for you as I possibly can!
 Please drop me a note using the form on the CONTACT page so that we can begin a discussion concerning your musical goals and to set up a time to get going!